fubark/cyber/docs/docs.md

 n.incAndPrint()         -- Prints "444"
 ```

-Methods can also be declared outside of the type declaration.
-To distinguish a method from a type function, `self` must be provided as a parameter:
+Methods can be declared outside of the type declaration.
+When using the flat declaration style, `self` must be the first parameter to distinguish it from a type function:
 ```cy
 func Node.getNext(self):
     return self.next